orobitg/MTA/README.md

 **-mpi**

-*You must specify this argument if you are running the parallel version"
+*You must specify this argument if you are running the parallel version.
 	`$mpirun -np 4 bin/mta.mpi -seq /home/user/seq/example.fa -mpi`

 Run locally